wp-plugins/widget-logic/readme.txt

 = Thanks To =
 Kjetil Flekkoy for reporting and helping to diagnose errors in the 0.4 version

+= Donations =

+If you like and use Widget Logic you could consider a small donation to Cancer Research UK.
+I have a [JustGiving.com donation link](http://www.justgiving.com/widgetlogic_cancerresearchuk) above with the aim of raising 500 UKP in the next 12 months.

 == Installation ==